 The Act provides retirement income, healthcare (Medicare) and disability benefits to those who are legally entitled.
 Like any private insurance policy, your FICA payments constitute, in part, premiums for disability insurance that entitle you to coverage if you become "disabled" as that term is defined by the law.

-This is an extremely lengthy and frustrating process, especially in light of the fact that the applicant is dealing with a disabling condition and living without income.
-The administration knows that many people give up before their claim is finally approved following the hearing, which is why they do it.
-It saves them money.
+The appeals process can be extremely lengthy and frustrating, especially in light of the fact that the applicant is dealing with a disabling condition and living without income.
+The administration knows that many people give up before their claim is finally approved following the hearing.

 Similar to the SSDI insurance you paid for each payday, you and/or your employer may also have paid into a private disability policy.
 Whereas SSDI insurance only provides long-term benefits, many employers offer short-term benefits as part of their employee benefits packages.

 The insurance company will do everything in its power and try to use every legal loophole it can to deny your claim for short- or long-term benefits.
 Norton Health Law is familiar with all their tricks and is not intimidated by them and their tactics.
 You paid for these benefits and we will make sure you get all the benefits you paid for.

 Your Rights Under the Americans with Disability Act (ADA)

 The ADA prohibits discrimination on the basis of disability in employment.
 To be protected by the ADA, one must have a disability or have a relationship or association with an individual with a disability.

 The ADA provisions differ considerably depending on the context, but with regard to employment, it prohibits discrimination in: